Gift economy: Free shops

 "Give-away shops", "freeshops" or "free stores" are stores where all goods are free.
 They are similar to charity shops, with mostly second-hand items – only everything is available at no cost.
 Whether it is a book, a piece of furniture, a garment or a household item, it is all freely given away, although some operate a one-in, one-out–type policy (swap shops).
 The free store is a form of constructive direct action that provides a shopping alternative to a monetary framework, allowing people to exchange goods and services outside a money-based economy.
 The anarchist 1960s countercultural group The Diggers opened free stores which gave away their stock, provided free food, distributed free drugs, gave away money, organized free music concerts, and performed works of political art.
 The Diggers took their name from the original English Diggers led by Gerrard Winstanley and sought to create a mini-society free of money and capitalism.

 Burning Man

 Burning Man is a week-long annual art and community event held in the Black Rock Desert in northern Nevada, in the United States.
 The event is described as an experiment in community, radical self-expression, and radical self-reliance.
 The event forbids commerce (except for ice, coffee, and tickets to the event itself) and encourages gifting.
-Gifting is one of the 10 guiding principles, as participants to Burning Man (both the desert festival and the year-round global community) are encouraged to rely on a gift economy.
+Gifting is one of the event's 10 principles, as participants to Burning Man (both the desert festival and the year-round global community) are encouraged to rely on a gift economy.
 The practice of gifting at Burning Man is also documented by the 2002 documentary film Gifting It: A Burning Embrace of Gift Economy, as well as by Making Contact's radio show "How We Survive: The Currency of Giving [encore]".